openconfig/reference/rpc/gnmi/gnmi-specification.md

 For counter and event data where hardware provides precise timestamps, a gNMI implementation MUST NOT obscure access to these timestamps in an attempt to provide bundling.
-In cases where an OpenConfig leaf is derived from two or more hardware values with distinct timestamps, an implementation SHOULD attempt to provide a consistent and meaningful timestamp that introduces minimal error.
+In cases where a leaf's value is derived from two or more hardware values with distinct timestamps, an implementation SHOULD attempt to provide a consistent and meaningful timestamp that introduces minimal error.
 This includes attempting to synchronize collection